James the Son of Zebedee

 The name James (Gr.
 Iakōbos) is from the Hebrew word Ya‘aqob (Genesis 25:26, 27).
 James was a son of Zebedee and Salome, and brother of John (the beloved disciple) and probably the older of the two.
 He is also called James the Great to distinguish him from James, son of Alphaeus and James the brother of Jesus.

 He was one of the Twelve Apostles of Jesus (Matthew 10:2-4; Mark 3:16-19; Luke 6:14-16; Acts 1:13) and was one of the first disciples to join Him.
 The gospels tell us that he and John were with their father by the seashore when Jesus called them to follow Him (Matthew 4:21; Mark 1:19-20).

 Zebedee, his father, was a fisherman of the Sea of Galilee who probably lived in or near Bethsaida.
-Salome, his mother (Mark 15:40; Matt.
-27:56), was one of the godly women that followed Christ and “ministered unto him” out of her substance (Luke 8:3).
-There is a possibility that she would be the sister of Mary, the mother of Jesus, if four women are mentioned in John 19:25 rather than three (John 19:25).
-His brother John, took care of Mary mother of Jesus after His death.
+Salome, his mother (Mark 15:40; Matthew 27:56), was one of the godly women that followed Christ and “ministered unto him” out of her substance (Luke 8:3).
+There is a possibility that she would be the sister of Mary, the mother of Jesus (John 19:25).
+His brother John, took care of Mary, mother of Jesus, after His death.

 In His service,